-$[h_channel, h_parset, h_cb] = get_channels ( sampling_rate, check_parfiles )$ Description Calculate the channel coefficients.
-This is the most simple way to create the channel coefficients.
-This function executes all steps that are needed to generate the channel coefficients.
-Hence, it is not necessary to use use the 'parameter\set' or 'channel\builder' objects. channel update rate in [s].
-This parameter is only used if a speed profile is provided Input sampling\rate in the track objects.
-Default value: 0.01 = 10 mscheck\parfiles Enables (1, default) or disables (0) the parsing of shortnames and the validitycheck for the config-files.
+$[h_channel, h_parset, h_cb] = \mathbf{get_channels} (sampling_rate, check_parfiles)$ Description Calculate the channel coefficients. mple way to create the channel coefficients.
+This function executes all steps that are the channel coefficients.
+Hence, it is not necessary to use use the 'parameter_set' err' objects.
+Input sampling_rate channel update rate in [s].
+This parameter is only used if a speed profile is provided in the track objects.
+Default value: $0.01 = 10 \text{ ms}$ check_parfiles Enables (1, default) or disables (0) the parsing of shortnames and the validity- check for the config-files.
 This is useful, if you know that the parameters in the files are valid.
 In this case, this saves some execution time.
-Output h\channel A vector channel objects.
-See Section 2.2.7 A matrix of 'parameter\set' objects.
-Rows correspond to the scenarios, columns h\parset correspond to the transmitters.
-See Section 2.2.5 A vector of 'channel\builder' objects.
-See Section 2.2.6 h\cb
+Output h_channel A vector channel objects.
+See Section 2.2.7 h_parset A matrix of 'parameter_set' objects.
+Rows correspond to the scenarios, columns correspond to the transmitters.
+See Section 2.2.5 h_cb A vector of 'channel_builder' objects.
+See Section 2.2.6

-[h_channel, h_cb] $[h{channel}, h{cb}] = get{channels_seg} (tx, rx, seg, overlap)$ Description Returns the channel coefficients for a single segment only bination only.
+[h_channel, h_ch $[h_channel, h_cb] = \mathbf{get_channels_seg} \ (\ \mathrm{tx, \ rx, \ seg, \ overlap} \)$ Description Returns the channel Returns the channel coefficients for a single segment only bination only.
 Thu on the fly.
 This can be used to obtain the channel coefficients for a single segment or single rx-tx com- s, the channel model can be run in "streaming-mode", where updates are provided a significantly reduce the memory requirements for long time-sequences.
-(However, s still need to be generated for the entire scenario.)
-Features: creating theCaching will ter maps will be deleted after the parameters were extracted to free memory before the channels. will be used to avoid multiple calculation of the same overlapping regions. alization will be used to return the same coefficients for successive calls.
-Input tx The index of the transmitter (e.g. the BS) rx The index of the receiver, or track (e.g. the BS) seg The segment indices on the the track.
+(However, so still need to be generated for the entire scenario.)
+Features: creating the Caching will maps will be deleted after the parameters were extracted to free memory before channels.
+It be used to avoid multiple calculation of the same overlapping regions.
+It is to return the same coefficients for successive calls.
+Input tx The index of the transmitter (e.g. the BS) rx The index of the receiver, or track (e.g. the BS) seg The segment indices on the track.
 If it is not provided or empty, the entire track is returned.
-It is also possible to concat successive segments, i.e.: [1:3] or [3:5], etc. overlap The opverlapping fraction for the channel merger.
+It is also possible to concat successive segments, i.e.: [1:3] or [3.5], etc. overlap The opverlapping fraction for the channel merger.
 Default is 0.5 Output h_channel A channel object.
 See Section 2.2.7 h_cb A vector of 'channel_builder' objects.
 See Section 2.2.6